>LINKS AND RESOURCES

 JACQUES DEMOLAY (1244-1314)

 The last leader of an order of fighting monks known as the Knights Templar.
 There has been a mountain of myth that has grown up about the Templars by both admirers and detractors alike.
 The Templars were an order of monks that defended Jerusalem before being driven out by Saladin.
 The Templars seemed to have escaped practically unharmed, suggesting they had cut a deal with Saladin.
-Legends have grown over the years about the Templars, including finding a treasure buried under the Temple in Jerusalem, finding the Ark of the Covenant only to bury it under a Church in Scotland for some reason, discovering some deep dark secret (such as Christ being married), and blackmailing the Roman Catholic Church with it are just a few of the myths.
+Legends have grown over the years about the Templars, including finding a treasure buried under the Temple in Jerusalem, finding the Covenant only to bury it under a Church in Scotland for some reason, discovering some deep dark secret (such as Christ being married), and blackmailing the with it are just a few of the myths.

 Supposedly the Freemasons have retained the mysterious secrets of the Templars, but more than likely this is just unfounded legends and fake rituals written over the centuries to inject some mystery into boring lives.